fbpx

 CoEd’s Youth Protection Policy is meant to protect both the sponsor and student.
 We do not share full names with donors or students, out of respect for the privacy of each.
 We also screen new sponsors through the National Sex Offender Registry.
 CoEd reserves the right to 1) decline a request by any person to sponsor or 2) discontinue a sponsorship if it deems that this connection in any way puts at risk the students, staff, or reputation of CoEd and its programs.
 Furthermore, Cooperative for Education reserves the right to deny any application for tour participation for the same reasons.

 A huge part of this program’s success is the trust and rapport we are able to build between the students and our program staff.
-We promise our students confidentiality, so at times we may be unable to share specific information about your student.
-For example, if they are in danger of withdrawing from the program, we will notify you with general information about what steps CoEd is taking and what you can do to help your student.
-The specifics of your student’s situation, however, will not be shared with you.
-Thank you for understanding and helping us to protect your students.
+We promise Rise students confidentiality, so at times we may be unable to share specific information about the student you sponsor.
+For example, if they are in danger of withdrawing from the program, we will notify you with general information about what steps CoEd is taking and what you can do to help the student.
+The specifics of the student’s situation, however, will not be shared with you.
+Thank you for understanding and helping us to protect the students.

-To protect your privacy and ensure that all communication with your student is appropriate, correspondence must be routed through CoEd.
+To protect your privacy and ensure that all communication with students is appropriate, correspondence must be routed through CoEd.
 We also ask that you do not include any kind of contact information (address, phone number, email, etc.) in your correspondence.

-Violation of this policy could jeopardize your student’s eligibility for sponsorship and your eligibility to be a sponsor.
+Violation of this policy could jeopardize a student’s eligibility for sponsorship and your eligibility to be a sponsor.

 Payment Information